Anonymous123xx/RLRep/README.md

 - data for pretraining: `pretrain/` and `pretrain_label/`
 - data for validation: `validation/`

-3. training and validation
+4. training and validation

 ```python
 # for example:
 python main.py dataset_vul/newALLBUGS
 ```

-4. reult
+5. result

 At last, result can be got in `dataset_vul/newALLBUGS/validation/result/`.